numocash/squeeth-amm/README.md

 # Power Market Maker Protocol (PMMP)

-Smart contracts suite of PMMP, an automated market maker for the exchange of power perpetuals.
+Smart contracts suite of PMMP, an automated market maker of power perpetuals on Ethereum.

 ## Installation